loveOSS/kimeo/README.md

 # Core Weekly report generator

-Traces is a micro CLI application that is able to generate a list of merged PR for a selected list of branches in an interval of dates.
+Core weekly generator is a micro CLI application that is able to generate a list of merged PR for a selected list of branches in an interval of dates.